appventure-nush/HospitalApp/transcript.md

 #### Blood samples for mast cell tryptase are to be taken during resuscitation, 2 hours and >24 hours

-- At least 5mls of blood into plain tube labelled with patient’s sticker and time of collection
+- At least 5mls of blood into plain tube labelled with patient's sticker and time of collection
-- Use "Immunology Form" and write "Note: Sample to TTSH, spin and separate", indicate 'serum tryptase test' under 'other tests', indicate Department’s fax number 62241792
+- Use "Immunology Form" and write "Note: Sample to TTSH, spin and separate", indicate 'serum tryptase test' under 'other tests', indicate Department's fax number 62241792
 - No need to send sample in ice, regardless of time of sample collection
 - Use pneumatic tube system, send to '901'